How to choose the right payment methods

 That’s because different regions and countries around the world have their own preferred payment methods.
 Alipay and WeChat Pay are the dominant payment methods in China, for instance, while debit cards are still the most popular way to pay in the US.

-When you accommodate for these geographic distinctions and preferences, you can expand your reach globally, tap into new markets – and use them to grow your business, brand, and bottom line.
+When you accommodate these geographic distinctions and preferences, you can expand your reach globally, tap into new markets – and use them to grow your business, brand, and bottom line.

 As we’ve seen from the above benefits, offering your customers multiple ways to pay is vital.
 But this correlation between more payment methods and happier customers isn’t exponential – it’s a bell curve.